DaNuker96/Terraform-Stack-VPC/README/README.txt

 4. terraform validate (validates the code)
 5. terraform plan (shows a preview of changes)
 6. terraform apply (runs the code and applies changes)

+Features

+VPC and a public subnet
+EC2 instance with user data to install apache web server Public facing web page with downloaded html page from s3 bucket.
+Key pair to ssh into EC2 instance
+Route table,security group and Internet gateway for internet access